vindarel/lisp-journey/content/web-dev.md

 Features: validation via schemas, Swagger support, authentication, logging, caching, permission checking…

-Seems complete.
-Didn't try.
+It seems complete, it is maintained, the author seems to be doing web development in CL for a living.
+Note to self: I want to interview him.

 ## Wookie

 https://github.com/orthecreedence/wookie

-Asynchronous web server, by an impressive lisper, who built many async libraries.
+An asynchronous web server, by an impressive lisper, who built many async libraries.
 Used for the [Turtl](https://github.com/turtl/api/) api backend.
 Dealing with async brings its own set of problems (how will be debugging ?).